duttod/DevOpsCPE2022/README.md

 Build: sudo docker build -t driss/postgres .

-Lancement:sudo docker run -p 7979:5432 --name tp1_db driss/postgres
+Lancement:sudo docker run -p 7979:5432 --network tp1_network --name tp1_db driss/postgres

 1)Why should we run the container with a flag -e to give the environment variables ?